Relating nets and factorization algebras of observables: free field theories: Nets versus factorization algebras

 \subsubsection{Categories}

 Myriad categories will appear throughout this work, and so we introduce some of the key ones, as well as establish notations for generating new ones.
 Categories will be indicated in bold.

 We start with a central player.
 Let $\Nuc$ denote the category of nuclear, topological locally convex vector spaces, which is a subcategory of the category of topological locally convex spaces $\TVec$.
 It is equipped with a natural symmetric monoidal structure via the completed projective tensor product $\widehat{\otimes}$ (although we could equally well say `injective' as the spaces are nuclear).
+A reason to work with nuclear spaces is the fact that injective and projective tensor products are isomorphic for such spaces, hence it is sufficient to work with just one monoidal structure.
+Nuclearity is preserved under taking strong duals, a direct sum, an inductive limit of a countable family of nuclear spaces, a product and a projective limit of any family of nuclear spaces.
+Moreover, spaces of smooth sections and their strong duals introduced in section~\ref{FA} are nuclear.
+(See \cite{Tre67} for an accessible treatment of nuclear spaces.)

+We emphasize that we make this choice as it suits our purposes.
+Many of our ideas and constructions work with other categories, such as $\TVec$, but require one to be more attentive to which monoidal structures are in play.

 \begin{rem} Given the spaces appearing in our construction, it is often worthwhile to work instead with convenient vector spaces \cite{Michor}, but we will not discuss that machinery here, pointing the interested reader to~\cite{CoGw, Book}. \end{rem}